-The proposed project will permanently impact approximately 3,000 square feet of Coast Riparian Scrub habitat.
+The proposed Project will permanently impact approximately 3,000 square feet of Coast Riparian Scrub habitat.
 However, implementation of the following mitigation measure will reduce and minimize these impacts.

-Mitigation Measure BIO-5: The County shall mitigate for unavoidable impacts on riparian habitat due to the proposed project by restoring riparian habitat within the region (i.e., the San Mateo County coastal watersheds) at a 1:1 ratio.
+Mitigation Measure BIO-5: The County shall mitigate for unavoidable impacts on riparian habitat due to the proposed Project by restoring riparian habitat within the region (i.e., the San Mateo County coastal watersheds) at a 1:1 ratio.
 To the extent feasible, riparian habitat restoration will occur concurrent with implementation of the Project.

 - Riparian vegetation to be restored at the mitigation site shall include native overstory and understory species, such as arroyo willow, white alder, American dogwood, Pacific silverweed, and bulrush. - Prior to the start of project construction, the County shall develop and implement a Riparian Mitigation Plan for creation of riparian habitat.
-The Riparian Mitigation Plan shall be prepared by a qualified restoration ecologist and will provide the following: - A summary of riparian impacts and the proposed mitigation; - Goals of the mitigation to achieve no net loss of habitat functions and values; - The location of mitigation site(s) and description of existing site conditions;
+The Riparian Mitigation Plan shall be prepared by a qualified restoration ecologist and will provide the following: - A summary of riparian impacts and the proposed mitigation. - Goals of the mitigation to achieve no net loss of habitat functions and values. - The location of mitigation site(s) and description of existing site conditions. - Mitigation design, including: - Existing and proposed site hydrology, geomorphology, and geotechnical stability, if applicable. - Grading plan if appropriate, including bank stabilization or other site stabilization features. - Soil amendments and other site preparation elements, as appropriate. - Planting plan and species list. - Irrigation and maintenance plan. - Restoration schedule. - Monitoring plan (including specific, objective final and performance criteria, monitoring methods, data analysis, reporting requirements, monitoring schedule, etc.); and

-&lt;sup>16 Based upon the current 30% plans, which call for filling in approximately 4 ft. by 700 ft. of this sensitive habitat, the project will permanently remove approximately 3,000 sq. ft. of Coast Riparian Scrub (a sensitive habitat under the Coastal Act).
+&lt;sup>22 Based upon the current 30% plans, which call for filling in approximately 4 ft. by 700 ft. of this sensitive habitat, the project will permanently remove approximately 3,000 sq. ft. of Coast Riparian Scrub (a sensitive habitat under the Coastal Act).
 This must be mitigated at a 1:1 ratio.